Numerical study of the sharp stratification limit towards bilayer models

-Let us now describe the dispersion relations shown in Figure \ref{fig:dispersion:strat}.
+\nv{We} now describe the dispersion relations shown in Figure \ref{fig:dispersion:strat}.
 First, we observe that, regardless of the value of $\delta$ or $k$, any real number in $[-v,v]$ (that is, in the range of $\Vb_{\delta}$) is in $\mathcal C_{\delta}(k)$.
 This is linked with the presence of continuous spectrum for \eqref{eqn:euler:isopycnal:Vb}, which is already known (see \cite[Section 3]{CotiZelatiNualart2025} for a complete, analytical description of the spectrum of \eqref{eqn:euler:isopycnal:Vb}, and some additional references on the spectral study of \eqref{eqn:euler:isopycnal:Vb}.
 Note however that this latter work is restricted to the density profile $\rhob(r) = \rho_0 -\beta r$ for $\rho_0,\beta > 0$ some constants, and $\Vb(r) = r$, in the Boussinesq approximation). \\

-Let us now focus on the imaginary part of the phase velocities in Figure \ref{fig:dispersion:strat}.
-We find that there exists a threshold $k_{\min,\delta}$ such that for $|k|\leq k_{\min,\delta}$, the imaginary parts of the elements in $\mathcal{C}_{\delta}(k)$ is small - more precisely, it seems to go to $0$ when $\delta \to 0$; let us call this configuration {\it asymptotic stability of the low frequencies}. \\
+\nv{Focusing} on the imaginary part of the phase velocities in Figure \ref{fig:dispersion:strat}\nv{, we} find that there exists a threshold $k_{\min,\delta}$ such that for $|k|\leq k_{\min,\delta}$, the imaginary parts of the elements in $\mathcal{C}_{\delta}(k)$ is small - more precisely, it seems to go to $0$ when $\delta \to 0$; let us call this configuration {\it asymptotic stability of the low frequencies}. \\

-Let us now turn to the behavior of the high frequencies.
+\nv{We} now turn to the behavior of the high frequencies.
 To this end, we show in Figure \ref{fig:dispersion:long} the results of the same simulation as in Figure \ref{fig:dispersion:strat} with $\delta = 10^{-2}$, although with $\mathtt K = 450$, to study the behavior of the large frequencies.
 We observe that there exists $k_{\max,\delta} > 0$ such that, for $k \in [k_{\min,\delta}, k_{\max,\delta}]$, there exist elements with a non-zero imaginary part in $\mathcal{C}_{\delta}(k)$.
 Moreover, we observe that

 This is consistent with the Kelvin-Helmholtz instabilities described in the bilayer case, where the high-frequencies are unstable.
 We conclude that the Kelvin-Helmholtz instabilities are present in the dispersion relation of the stratified Euler equations, with sharp density and shear profiles.\\